marcelo-lourenco/live-api-url-monitor-extension/CODE_OF_CONDUCT.md

-# API Test Builder - Code of Conduct
+# Live URL & API Monitor - Code of Conduct

 ## Our Pledge